stanislavBozhanov/code-training/README.md

 ## 10. Aggregate Properties

 **Problem**: For an array of objects `[{points: 85}, {points: 92}, {points: 88}, {points: 90}]`, use `reduce` to calculate the average score.

+# Part Two

+## 1. Display a card from the list

+**Problem**: Create an react component `cardDisplay.jsx` that will import the `cardData` from `data/data.js` and display the picture of the card.

+## 2. Display all cards from the list in a line

+**Problem**: Create an react component `allCardDisplay.jsx` that will import the `cardData` from `data/data.js` and display the pictures of all card in a row with some spacing between them.

+## 3. Make a page /card/<card code> that will open a page with the specific card

+**Problem**: Create an react component `cardCode.jsx` that will import the `cardData` from `data/data.js` and display the pictures of the card that was passed in the url as the cardCode.
+You will see inside the data for all card in `data.data.js` each card has a code.
+Use the code from the URL for example `/card/5S` search for that card in the data and display its picture